onekiloparsec/aa-js/README.md

 AA.js is the port in javascript of the C++ implementation of Astronomical Algorithms by J.P.
 Naughter, called [AA+](http://www.naughter.com/aa.html), based on the reference text book by Jean Meeus.

+AA.js is the backbone of scientific algorithms used in [arcsecond.io](https://www.arcsecond.io).

 I am the author of the Swift version too.
 It's called [SwiftAA](https://github.com/onekiloparsec/SwiftAA).